You have no items in your shopping cart.

 How to Handle the Loss of Your Dog

-After the loss of my first chocolate Lab, Bogie, I declared never again to fall in love with a another dog.
-Have any of you ever made such statements?
-Of course, within months we purchased a yellow Lab who, I immediately fell in love with, despite my declaration, and the saga continues with each loss.
-Our dogs are our family, often the first to greet you in the morning and the happiest to see you return home.
-When that companionship and routine is disrupted it can really bring a person down, especially a child.
-The variety of emotions that one might feel after the loss of a dog is varied but, usually ranging from emptiness to sadness to anger.
+After I lost my first chocolate Lab, Bogie, I declared I would never fall in love with another dog.
+Have any of you ever made that declaration?
+Of course, within months we had a yellow Lab, and I fell in love immediately despite myself.
+The saga continues with each loss, and I suspect it always will.
+Our dogs are our family — the first to greet you in the morning, the happiest to see you come home, the constant in a routine that you don’t realize you’ve built around them until it’s gone.
+When that companionship is disrupted, the variety of emotions that follow — emptiness, sadness, sometimes anger — are real and they deserve to be treated as real.

 The Loss of a Pet: A Guide to Coping with the Grieving Process When a Pet Dies